ubaldot/vim-writegood/README.md

 next message, to the previous, see all the messages list,  etc.
 See `:h quickfix` for more info.<br>

-The quickfix list is updated automatically "on save", i.e.  you must save your file to refresh the linting, it won't happen in real-time.
+The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting because it won't happen in real-time.

 >**Warning**
 >